MUSTE-Project/MULLE/BACKLOG.md

 about the language of that sentence, so we don't really need the source- and target- language rows in the DB anymore.

-Configuration options
----

-It would be nice to find a simpler way of managing configuration options/the environment.
-See [the relevant section in the readme file](README.md#An abundance of configuration methods).